-A permenant fix is being investigated by Symantec engineering.
+A permanent fix is being investigated by Symantec engineering.

 In the meantime, the following workaround has proven to be successful in some Symantec and customer configurations to mitigate the issue.

-A centralized exception must be added to your SEP Client policy using the SEP Management console.
+A centralized exception must be added to your SEP Client policy using the Symantec Endpoint Protection Manager (SEPM) console.
 The exception cannot be made on the client directly, as the client lacks the capacity to make ADC exceptions.

-In the SEP Management console, access the Policies panel.
+- In the SEPM console, access the Policies panel.
 Click on Exceptions and then edit the exception policy you currently have in place for your test group.

 C:\Program Files (x86)\Symantec\NetBackup DLO\DLO\DLOClientu.exe (adjust as necessary)

-Click OK, and then OK again to exit the policy window.
-This policy should now be applied, and your clients will recieve it as soon as they check in with the manager.
-You can force a manual policy update by right clicking on the sheild icon on one of your clients, and choosing "Update Policy".
+- Click OK, and then OK again to exit the policy window.
+This policy should now be applied, and your clients will receive it as soon as they check in with the manager.
+You can force a manual policy update by right clicking on the shield icon on one of your clients, and choosing "Update Policy".

 Policy changes typically go into affect immediately, but if you may need to reboot in the event the exception does not appear to work.

 |The procedure of creating an Application Control exception is illustrated in the Connect article Creating Application Control Exclusions in Symantec Endpoint Protection 12.1|